Lake Cerrillos: Recreational facilities

 Two recreational areas were built as part of the dam development.
 The area north of the lake is the Cerrillos State Forest and includes Cerrillos Park, an active park with two ramps that may be used to launch boats, kayaks, canoes etc. There are also a few nature trails.
 Open-air kiosks with barbecue facilities intended for picnicking and socializing are also part of the park.
 There are five recreational areas at Cerrillos Park: Campo de Recreo, El Atracadero, Bella Mirada, El Mirador, and Alto Balcón.
 This area was designated as the Cerrillos State Forest under an Executive Order and it consists of more than 200 cuerdas (about 195 acres) of land.
 Various Games and competitions have taken place in this north area.

 The second park is located south of the lake.
 This area south of the lake is the passive park Parque Luis A. Wito Morales and is frequently used by families and friends for social and recreational gatherings.

 2010 Central American and Caribbean Games

-In 2010 Lake Cerrillos facilities were further improved to accommodate the rowing, canoeing and kayak games of the 2010 Central American and Caribbean Games hosted in the city of Mayaguez.
+In 2010 Lake Cerrillos facilities were further improved to accommodate the rowing, canoeing and kayak a games of the 2010 Central American and Caribbean Games hosted in the city of Mayaguez.
 The improvements were made at a cost of $350,000.

 The lake was also used for the 2013 Pan American Canoe Sprint Championships during 16 – 20 October 2013.
 It had also been used for that event in 1999.